tale-toul/Harbor/ansible/Readme.md

 The first task installs the rpm package that enables the EPEL repository, this task is different between RedHat and CentOS hosts

-The second task installs ansible and docker.
+The second task installs ansible, docker and docker compose.

 Then the docker service is started and enabled.